Sakshi21299/Water_treatment_options/README.md

-# Contains models of water treatment technologies
+# Contains models of water treatment technologies in PYOMO